 So they have books that tell the technician to test this probe and this probe and put the wire here and if you get a red light and go look at this and then go here.

 So they have this kind of thing that they can step through and figure out what’s going on nothing like that in the RV industry.

 There might be a few people who have some decision diagrams or some basics because these guys have been servicing these units for a long time.

 But in the sense of having full-blown diagnostic manuals with code troubleshooting steps all of that, just doesn’t exist.

 RV in for Service the Technician

 So when you take your RV in for service the technician that’s looking at it he’s got to start from square one.

 He’s got to start right at the bottom and go to the top and try to figure out what’s going on and keep in mind not everything is gonna be where it’s supposed to be so he’s got to deal with that challenge as well.

-If this information can help you so, please like and share this post.
+Thank You For Reading This Complete Post.
+If this information can help you, please like and share this post on social media.